ziapeltagames/six-winters/docs/DESIGN.md

 Threats tend to attach to a specific type of location, sometimes the threat will require the players to use a type of location if they have one.
 Sometimes a threat will take a location slot from those available.

+### Threat Ideas

+* Military threats
+   * Could "burn" Red Bank locations so that the location cards almost function as a hit points as such for badness
+* Bandits
+* Building a wonder to keep up with the Empire
+   * Gardens of the Pomegranates
+* Assassination
+* Werewolf infection
+* Pandemic
+* Magical Backlash

 # Interacting Subsystems

 ## The Spatial Game